Motor vehicle dealers can register vehicles (or transfer a vehicle's registration into their name) without having to pay duty if they are issued with:

 The State Revenue Office may conduct onsite audits of Motor Vehicle Dealers to ensure compliance with the requirements of the Duties Act 2001 and, if applicable, any Exemption Certificate conditions.

 Dealers may be required to provide information to the State Revenue Office to enable it to confirm that the dealer's customers have complied with their obligations under the Duties Act 2001.

 Dealers are also required to keep sufficient records to enable them to prove they have complied with their obligations under the Duties Act.
 For example, motor dealers usually maintain the following types of records:

-- Evidence of marketing strategies (ie copies of advertisements, details of listings on websites etc) used to attempt to sell a vehicle that was acquired/registered using the duty exemption.
+- evdence of marketing strategies (ie copies of advertisements, details of listings on websites and similar) used to attempt to sell a vehicle that was acquired/registered using the duty exemption;

 - on display at: details of site/other dealership name;